Loudbooks/Minecraft-Server-Installer/README.md

 # Download
-1. Head over to the [Releases](https://github.com/Loudbooks/Minecraft-Server-Installer/releases/latest), and download the file for your operating system.
+1. Head over to [Releases](https://github.com/Loudbooks/Minecraft-Server-Installer/releases/latest), and download the file for your operating system.
 2. Take that file and put it wherever you like, make sure it's in a folder alone.

 ## Windows  <img src="https://github.com/get-icon/geticon/blob/master/icons/microsoft-windows.svg" height=18>